Hard Worldbuilding vs Soft Worldbuilding: What's the Difference?

 Where hard worldbuilding breaks is when it starts to feel like a textbook.
 If you spend so much time explaining the rules that the story stops, you have lost the reader.

-The temptation with hard worldbuilding is to over explain every last detail.
-You dedicate pages to how a system works, and somewhere in the middle of that explanation, the reader forgets they were reading a story.
+The temptation with hard worldbuilding is to over-explain every last detail.
+You dedicate pages to how it works, how it was discovered, and how it is classified.

-The trick is to teach the rules through action instead of exposition.
-Instead of explaining that fire magic weakens near water, show a character's flames sputtering out as they cross a river while an enemy gains the advantage.
+Instead of explaining that fire magic weakens near water, show a character's flames sputtering out as they cross a river.
+The reader absorbs the rule and stays inside the story at the same time.

 The other risk is when your rules are rigid and the audience knows them completely.
 It becomes much harder to surprise them.

 If you need to break or bend a rule to make the plot work, the reader will catch you immediately.
+Hard worldbuilding requires extreme discipline because every inconsistency is a visible crack.

-The Power of Soft Worldbuilding
+Understanding Soft Worldbuilding

 Soft worldbuilding means the world is communicated through implication, atmosphere, and partial information.
 The rules exist, but they are never fully explained.
-The reader understands the world more through how it feels.

 The appeal of soft worldbuilding is wonder.
 When you do not fully explain the world, the reader's imagination fills the gaps.